50 Things About Betrayal Trauma | BTR.ORG

 Recovery (For Victims)

-Healthy, recovered men have not been abusive for at least 3-5 years (which includes being completely faithful to their partners and/or families if they are still married), have been in an appropriate abuse intervention program for the appropriate length of time, have dedicated their lives to living amends, and contribute in a healthy way to a peaceful society.
-If their partners pursued divorce, then the man in recovery pays child support and alimony, is supportive in whatever ways his ex-partner has requested, is supportive of her boundaries, and when/if she decides to engage in a new marriage, he continues these supportive behaviors without relapsing into abusive behaviors toward his ex-partner and/or children.
+Healthy, recovered men have not been abusive for at least 3-5 years (which includes being completely faithful to their wife if married), have dedicated their lives to living amends, and contribute in a healthy way to a peaceful society.
+If their wife pursued divorce, then the man in recovery from abuse happily pays child support and alimony, is supportive in whatever ways his ex-wife has requested, is supportive of her boundaries, and when/if she decides to engage in a new marriage, he continues these supportive behaviors without relapsing into abusive behaviors toward his ex-wife and/or children.

 Relapse